emjaythedatagirl/Orange-Telecom-Churn-Analysis/README.md

 # Problem Statement
 The analysis aims to answer the following business questions:

-- What percentage of customers are churning?
-- Do customers with international plans churn more?
+- Do international plan users churn more?
-- Does customer service interaction influence churn?
+- Do customer service complaints increase churn?
+- Does voicemail plan affect churn?
-- Does having a voice mail plan reduce churn?
+- Does voicemail plan affect churn?
-- Which states have the highest churn rates?
+- Do heavy users churn more?
+- Do heavy users churn more?
-- Do customers with high call frequency churn more often?
+- Do frequent callers churn more?
+- How often do customers contact support?
+- How common are telecom service features?
-- What are the usage patterns of churned vs active customers?
+- What are the call patterns during the day?
-- How does customer tenure relate to churn behavior?
-- Is there a relationship between total minutes and total charges?

 ---